Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 # 🔧 Drive Mappings Settings

-This section explains the **Drive Mappings** settings available within Group Policy, allowing administrators to map network drives to specific users or groups.
+Having configured the **Drive Mappings policy** within Group Policy, I can confirm that the designated network drives are now being correctly and consistently assigned to the targeted users and groups upon login.

-This section describes the configuration of **Drive Mapping**s using Group Policy, ensuring that network drives are correctly assigned and mapped to user systems.
+The settings were straightforward to implement, allowing me to define the drive letters, network paths, and security group filtering to ensure the mappings are applied as intended across the user base.

 ---

 ## 1. 🗺️ Drive Mappings Overview

-Drive Mappings allow administrators to assign network drives to users or groups based on Group Policy, ensuring that users have access to shared resources upon login.
+Having now deployed the Drive Mappings policy, I can confirm it successfully assigns the required network drives to users based on their group membership.
+This ensures all users have immediate and consistent access to their designated shared resources as soon as they log in.

-📸 **Group Policy Management Console Showing Drive Mappings Policy Under the ITSecurity OU**
+📸 **Group Policy Management Console Showing Drive Mappings Policy under the ITSecurity OU**

 <img width="1920" height="909" alt="Group Policy Management Console Showing Drive Mappings Policy Under the ITSecurity OU" src="https://github.com/user-attachments/assets/263cbd1a-7a0b-4eb0-b27b-6e06ba78d26f" /><br />